Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Expected Simulation Costs for a Special Case

-The general idea of designing simulation algorithm in the multi-dimensional case is to construct subgradients of the convex extension with $O(d)$ function value evaluations on the neighbor of a decision variable.
+The general idea of designing simulation-optimization \revisee{algorithms} in the multi-dimensional case is to construct subgradients of the convex extension with $O(d)$ function value evaluations on the neighboring choices of a decision.
 Hence, the stochastic subgradient descent (SSGD) method can be used to solve problem \eqref{eqn:obj}.
 Compared with the bi-section method and general cutting plane methods, gradient-based methods have two advantages in our case.
 First, as pseudo-polynomial algorithms, gradient-based methods usually have lighter dependence on the problem dimension $d$ compared to strongly polynomial or weakly polynomial algorithms.
 For example, the deterministic integer-valued submodular function minimization (SFM) problem can be solved with $\tilde{O}(d),\tilde{O}(d^2),\tilde{O}(d^3)$ function value evaluations using pseudo-polynomial~\citep{axelrod2020near}, weakly polynomial and strongly polynomial~\citep{lee2015faster} algorithms, respectively.
-Usually, gradient-based methods have extra polynomial dependence on the Lipschitz constant of the objective function, in exchange for the reduced dependence on $d$.
-However, the Lipschitz constant of a large group of problems may be estimated a priori.
-Moreover, we can design algorithms whose expected simulation cost does not critically rely on the Lipschitz constant, in the sense that the Lipschitz constant only appears in a smaller order term in the expected simulation cost.
+Usually, gradient-based methods have extra polynomial dependence on the Lipschitz constant of the objective function, in exchange for the reduced dependence on $d$. \revisee{However, for a large group of problems, the Lipschitz constant may be estimated a priori.} Moreover, we can design algorithms whose expected simulation cost does not critically rely on the Lipschitz constant, in the sense that the Lipschitz constant only appears in a smaller order term in the expected simulation cost.
 Hence, gradient-based methods are preferred for high-dimensional problems.
 On the other hand, ordinary cutting plane methods are not robust to noise and problem-specific stabilization techniques should be designed for stochastic problems~\citep{Sen2001}, or complicated robust scheme should be constructed~\citep{nemirovsky1983problem,agarwal2011stochastic}.
-Considering these two advantages of gradient-based methods, we focus on the SSGD method in designing our simulation algorithms and make the assumption that the $\ell_\infty$-Lipschitz constant can be estimated a priori. \begin{assumption} The $\ell_\infty$-Lipschitz constant of $f(x)$ is $L$.
-Namely, we have
+Considering these two advantages of gradient-based methods, we focus on the SSGD method in designing our simulation-optimization algorithms and make the assumption that \revisee{an upper bound of the $\ell_\infty$-Lipschitz constant is known a priori.} \begin{assumption} \revisee{An upper bound on the $\ell_\infty$-Lipschitz constant of $f(x)$ is known to be $L$ a priori.} Namely, we know beforehand that